AeyeOps/gen-captions/README.md

 - Detailed logging with customizable log levels via environment variables.
 - Highly configurable through environment variables and command-line arguments.

+## Dependencies

+The following dependencies are required to run the project.
+They are specified in `requirements.txt`:

+- openai
+- python-dotenv
+- requests
+- pytest

 ## Prerequisites

 - Python 3.x